 Trigger A: The M2M device can send / receive M2M traffic if the network service module is activated successfully according to network activation request.

-Trigger B: The M2M device cannot send / receive M2M traffic but may be able to exchange signaling with M2M platform if the network service module is deactivated successfully according to network deactivation request.
+Trigger B: The M2M device cannot send / receive M2M traffic but may be able to exchange signalling with M2M platform if the network service module is deactivated successfully according to network deactivation request.